MohamedEL-Torky/JavaFx-Database-Program/README.md

 Just don't forget to edit the Jar files inside the project libraries to suite it with the drivers path inside your computer.

 2- Option two : Just copy and paste the raw code inside my repository and edit it as you wish.

-For any question, notice or even for criticising my project. please contact with me through mohamedtarekeltorky@gmail.com